DaviBrancol/gronda-dashboard/README.md

 Welcome to my test for Gronda Company.
 Here you will find information about
 <br />

-- What was developed in the test.
+- What was developed in the test and my opinion for it.
 - How to run the project and basics of architecture.
 - Additional features beyond the test scope.